 While lackluster action on the field may have put a damper on your Super Bowl party, perhaps it was those commercials that could be the saving grace.

 What did people think and feel about the commercials?
-Was the overall sentiment toward the ad positive or negative?
-Did they love what the brands did?
+Did they love or hate what the brands did?
 Do they feel more inclined to buy from them?
 Did they laugh?
 Did they cry?
-Were they angry or frustrated?
 Will they boycott?

-We can have these answers and we can have them now (the morning after the big game, when this article was published).
+We can have these answers now, the morning after the game, when this article was published.

-We chose a selection of buzz-worthy commercials, gave them a pass-fail grade **according to the audiences around the world** then used our social listening tool to measure sentiment analysis (positive or negative reaction), the top audience demographics, emotions and themes for each commercial.
+We chose a selection of buzz-worthy commercials, gave them a pass-fail grade **according to the audiences around the world** then used our social listening tool to measure sentiment analysis, the top audience demographics, emotions and themes for each commercial.

-Here's our official scorecard for the Super Bowl commercials 2019, according to the viewers.
+This is your official scorecard for the Super Bowl commercials 2019, according to the viewers.
 First, lets look at the top conversational topics surrounding the game.

-Overall analysis of the evening's online conversation show the people were most passionate about two big storylines
+Overall analysis of online conversations show the people were most passionate about two big storylines